The roles miners play in blockchain technology

 A miner can be anyone from an individual running open-source mining software on their home PC, to large warehouses of specialized mining equipment where hundreds or thousands of machines toil away at producing blocks to be used in the chain.

 For every nonce guessed by a miner, a block is produced that can be added to the chain.
-It’s label is that hash value we have discussed that contains DNA from the block that came before it as well as the hashed value of its own contents plus the nonce value, all producing a hash value with the correct number of leading zeros that will in turn be hashed-in with the next block on the chain.
+Its label is that hash value we have discussed that contains DNA from the block that came before it as well as the hashed value of its own contents plus the nonce value, all producing a hash value with the correct number of leading zeros that will, in turn, be hashed-in with the next block on the chain.

 The amount of Bitcoin that will ever be minted is limited to ฿21,000,000 and, over time, the difficulty in finding a correct nonce value will increase thereby making blocks harder to create and Bitcoin more scarce.
 This is the origin of the mining analogy--as time progresses, precious metals and stones are increasingly difficult to find.